StephenYoon/angular-tour-of-heros/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+If building for IIS into a subfolder other than the root of `c:\inetpub\wwwroot`, Run `ng build --base-href "/<your-sub-folder>/" --prod`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).